Goran Vincetić

 Goran Vincetić (born 25 September 1975) is a retired Croatian football player and former manager of NK Zagreb.

 Playing career

 Vincetić played for NK Čakovec, NK Rijeka and NK Međimurje in Croatia, NK Primorje in Slovenia, and Dinamo Tirana in Albania.
 He spent his later years in the Austrian lower leagues.

-Maangerial career
+Managerial career

+His first senior managerial job was at Rudar Mursko Središće, whom he joined in June 2014.

+Vincetić replaced Željko Kopić on the bench at NK Zagreb in June 2015.
 He was named manager of Maksimir in January 2021, but left the club in October that year for unclear reasons.
 He was dismissed as coach and sports director at hometown club Međimurje in June 2022.